 Miguel Machuqueiro is an Assistant Researcher at the Departamento de Química e Bioquímica, Faculdade de Ciências, Universidade de Lisboa (FCUL).
 He got his degree in Biochemistry from FCUL and a PhD in Bioorganic Chemistry from the University of Bern, Switzerland.

-During his pos-doc at ITQB-UNL, he started his research on the pH and redox potential effects on the structure and dynamics of biomolecules.
+During his pos-doc at ITQB-UNL, he started his research about the pH and redox potential effects on the structure and dynamics of biomolecules.
 After the pos-doc, he moved back to FCUL as an independent researcher and started his actual research lines, with special emphasis on the influence of pH on biomolecules at the water/membrane interface.

 The study of biologically relevant macromolecules at the molecular level has been challenging for quite some time for researchers.
 In recent years, molecular modeling and simulation is the field of research that probably has more enthusiastically contributed with atomistic information.

 In computational studies, the pH effects on biologically relevant molecules have been addressed with several limitations.
 Biological membranes are inherently complex and some important aspects, like protonation equilibrium, have also been unsatisfactorily modeled.
 The complexity of the membrane/water interface in biological membranes can even increase many-fold due to the presence of a myriad of different lipid molecules in their composition (e.g. anionic lipids).
 The convoluted contribution of the complex electrostatic interactions has rendered the problem of peptide and/or lipid protonation rather inaccessible, consequently deterring their study.
 However, the gradual raise of computational power, and the appearance of new and more refined force-fields, have made possible to model lipid bilayers patches with increased realism.